jmizell/BookExtract/README_render_gui.md

 - This ensures your JSON always has the minimum required structure for EPUB generation

 ### Sample JSON Structure
-The application includes a default sample JSON that demonstrates all supported elements:
+Here's an example JSON structure that demonstrates all supported elements:

 ```json
 [